bbauska/JS-svg/README.md

 }
 </pre>

-The coordinates are based around the center of the viewBox (i.e., 500), with a standard deviation of 150.
-Next, and still within the loop, create our lines, basing them on our Gaussian coordinates and adding a bit of randomization to their endpoints.
+<p>The coordinates are based around the center of the viewBox (i.e., 500),
+with a standard deviation of 150.
+Next, and still within the loop, create our lines, basing them on our Gaussian coordinates and adding a bit of randomization to their endpoints.</p>

 <pre>
 // <i>Create the lines based on the gaussian co-ordinates.</i>